Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-Let $G'$ denote the graph $G+H$.
-One approach to enumerating new cliques in $G'$ is to simply enumerate all cliques in $G'$ using an \remove{output-efficient}output-sensitive algorithm such as~\cite{CN85}, suppress those cliques that were also present in $G$, and output the rest.
+When a set of edges $H$ is added to the graph $G$, let $G'$ denote the graph $G+H$.
+One approach to enumerating new cliques in $G'$ is to simply enumerate all cliques in $G'$ using an output-sensitive algorithm such as~\cite{CN85}, suppress those cliques that were also present in $G$, and output the rest.
 However, this is clearly not change-sensitive, since it is possible that most cliques in $G'$ will not be finally output.
-An important point to note here is that most similar approaches, that involve enumerating maximal cliques in a certain graph, followed by suppressing cliques that do not belong to $\Lambda^{new}$, run this risk of sometimes having to suppress most of the cliques that were enumerated.
-In the following, we present a simple approach, which, at its core, directly outputs cliques from $\Lambda^{new}$.
-There is an additional ``suppression" step in our algorithm, but whose only goal is only to suppress enumerating the same clique multiple times.
+An important point to note here is that most similar approaches, that involve enumerating maximal cliques in a certain graph, followed by suppressing cliques that do not belong to $\Lambda^{new}$, run this risk of sometimes having to suppress most of the cliques that were enumerated, and such approaches will not be change-sensitive.
+In the following, we present a simple approach, which, at its core, directly outputs cliques from $\Lambda^{new}$, and does not output cliques that do not belong to $\Lambda^{new}$.

-For edge $e \in H$, let $C'(e)$ denote the set of maximal cliques in \remove{$G+H$} $G'$ that contain edge $e$.
-We first present the following observation that $\Lambda^{new}$, the set of all new maximal cliques, is precisely the set of all maximal cliques in \remove{$G+H$} $G'$ that contain at least one edge from $H$.
+For edge $e \in H$, let $C'(e)$ denote the set of maximal cliques in $G'$ that contain edge $e$.
+We first present the following observation that $\Lambda^{new}$, the set of all new maximal cliques, is precisely the set of all maximal cliques in $G'$ that contain at least one edge from $H$.

 \begin{lemma} \end{lemma}